dev-ele206/photo-search-app/README.md

 # photo-search-app
-Photo Search app created with JavaScript and Unsplash API
+Photo Search app created with JavaScript and Pexels API